isb-cgc/readthedocs/docs/source/sections/GDCTutorials/ImportGDCFileManifest.rst

 *But WAIT!
 The GDC file manifest has 1790 files, but your query results only have 445 files!
 Where are the rest of the files?*

 As was mentioned in the introduction, while ISB-CGC does have all TCGA data, it does not have all TCGA files.
 In the GDC file list, many of the files are analyzed data files ("Level 3") and rather than store thousands of resutls files, ISB-CGC instead stores the data from those files in BigQuery tables.
 By doing this, ISB-CGC saves users the step of creating their own tables of results, you can just use the tables that ISB-CGC provides.
 ISB-CGC does store raw data files ("Level 1") like .bam files, and those are the files that were returned by the query.

+.. hint:: Excuse me but my files list is in JSON format

+   It is possible to download a file list from the GDC in JSON format rather than as a tab-delimited text file.
+This is done from the      *Files* tab of the results table.
+Like we describe for processing the `Case list <ImportGDCCaseDownload.html>`__, BigQuery doesn't      understand the JSON files GDC produces so you would need to write a parser to extract the information you want.
+Unless you need some    of the information in the JSON file, the easiest way to load files is via the GDC manifest available from the *Summary* tab.